-- Examples: Patients received care, more people became enrolled in Medicaid, patients had fewer hospital readmissions
+- Examples: Patients received care, more people enrolled in Medicaid, patients had fewer hospital readmissions

 When community members are part of program evaluation efforts, they are more likely to trust the process and the results.
-Involving the community also ensures that your evaluation collects information that the community will value and can use.
-Your community can help you figure out:
+Involving the community also ensures your evaluation collects information they will value and use.
+Your community can help you determine:

 - What kinds of question to ask